evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusiveplus/_index.md

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 10 hours and 21 minutes.
+As a result, you can charge the battery 0-100% from home in about 10 hours and 21 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain